Here’s a good video overview of Climb vs Conventional Milling (Down vs Up Milling):

 The problem is that deflection affects surface finish too.
 If the vector is nearly parallel to the path, you can consider that the portion of the vector that pushes it “off parallel” is very small.
 Therefore, the tool will have little tendency to deflect and put waves on the wall you’re finishing.
 Note that this may be particularly important in thin wall work where the walls are weak!

 Therefore, you should switch to conventional milling for the finish pass if you’re at all deflection challenged (use G-Wizard to see if your tool diameter and stickout result in small enough deflection for your finish pass).
-At the very least, one should avoid too much depth of cut when climb milling lest it invite deflection.
+At the very least, one should avoid too much depth of cut when climb milling to create less tool deflection.
 The same article suggests that when deflection is to be minimized, use no more than 30% of the diameter of the cutter for conventional milling and 5% for climb milling.
 Of course here again, if you have G-Wizard, you’ll know what kind of deflection to expect and whether it’s a worry.

-Climbing to rough and conventional to finish is inline with the consensus over at Practical Machinist as well.
+Climb cut to rough and conventional to finish is in line with the consensus on cutting process over at Practical Machinist as well.